nixworks/public/news/2005/07/17/index.md

 ##### The Party of the Left.
 ### [ In Germany, the Party of Democratic Socialism renames itself The Party of the Left. in a plan to join forces with the Labour and Social Justice Party. ](/news/2005/07/17/in-germany-the-party-of-democratic-socialism-renames-itself-the-party-of-the-left-in-a-plan-to-join-forces-with-the-labour-and-social-jus.md)
-_Context: Labour and Social Justice Party, The Party of the Left._
+_Context: The Party of the Left., Labour and Social Justice Party_

 ##### Sunni Council
 ### [ In The United Kingdom, Britain's Sunni Council announces a fatwa against suicide bombings. ](/news/2005/07/17/in-the-united-kingdom-britain-s-sunni-council-announces-a-fatwa-against-suicide-bombings.md)
-_Context: fatwa, Sunni Council, suicide bombing_
+_Context: suicide bombing, Sunni Council, fatwa_

 ##### Nigeria
 ### [ In Nigeria, Amaka Anajemba is sentenced for two years involvement with a money transfer scam worth $242 million. ](/news/2005/07/17/in-nigeria-amaka-anajemba-is-sentenced-for-two-years-involvement-with-a-money-transfer-scam-worth-242-million.md)